databrickslabs/lsql/docs/dashboards.md

 ### Widget identifiers

-By default, we'll use the filename as the widget identifier, but you can override it by specifying the `id` key in the [SQL file metadata](#metadata).
+By default, we'll use the filename as the tile identifier, but you can override it by specifying the `id` key in the [SQL file metadata](#metadata).

 [[back to top](#dashboards-as-code)]